-Brain cells get nutrients as well as oxygen from blood.
+Brain cells get nutrients as well as oxygen from the blood.
 These cells can only survive about 4-6 minutes without oxygen.
 This is why one must ACT F.A.S.T when presented with the signs of a stroke.

 Who is affected?

 Here are the facts: About 795,000 people in the United States have strokes every year.
 More than 140,000 of these people will die.
 Overall, women have a higher risk of stroke than men because generally, women live longer than men.
 Strokes tend to be more common as we age.
 At younger ages, men have more strokes than women.
-African Americans seem to have a higher risk for stroke than Caucasians do.
+African Americans seem to have a higher risk of stroke than Caucasians do.
 Latinos and Asian/Pacific Islanders have a greater risk than Caucasians.

 What factors increase the risk of stroke?